 Unfortunately, the official Android emulator is rather slow and isn’t a good option for everyday use.
 It’s useful if you want to test apps or play with the latest version of Android, but you wouldn’t want to actually use apps or play games in it.

-Android-x86 is a community project to port Android to the x86 platform so it can run natively on Intel and AMD processors, allowing you to install Android on a laptop or tablet just as you’d install Windows or Linux.
+Android-x86 is a community project to port Android to the x86 platform so it can run natively on Intel and AMD processors.
+That way, you to install Android on a laptop or tablet just as you’d install Windows or Linux.
 This project was originally noteworthy for providing a way to run Android on low-power netbooks, giving those old netbooks some additional life.

 Bear in mind that this project isn’t stable.
 You should exercise extreme caution when installing it on physical hardware.

 Intel develops their own distribution of Android for new Intel-based PCs with UEFI firmware.
 It’s named Android on Intel Architecture, or Android -IA.
 Intel even provides an installer, which you can use to install Android on your Windows device.
 The installer will ask if you want to preserve Windows in a dual-boot scenario, so this is a way to dual boot Android and Windows on a new laptop or tablet.